Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 5870 should in theory be a lot superior to the Radeon HD 6570 (OEM) 2GB in general. (explain)
+Memory BandwidthThe Radeon HD 5870, in theory, should perform a lot faster than the Radeon HD 6570 (OEM) 2GB in general. (explain)

-Pixel RateThe Radeon HD 5870 should be much (approximately 423%) better at anti-aliasing than the Radeon HD 6570 (OEM) 2GB, and also capable of handling higher screen resolutions better. (explain)
+Pixel RateThe Radeon HD 5870 is much (about 423%) better at AA than the Radeon HD 6570 (OEM) 2GB, and capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison